herscju/node-red-contrib-edge-trigger/README.md

 #### Hysteresis
 The node `hysteresis`combines the functions of the `falling edge` and `rising edge` nodes.
 It has both rising and falling thresholds, and forwards the incoming `msg` if its numerical value of its `msg.payload` crosses either threshold in the appropriate direction.
-The outgoing message has its `edge` property set to `rising` or `falling`.
+The outgoing message has its `edge` property set to `rising` or `falling` (see [example 2](#hysteresis_example2) below for the edge property).
 The difference between the two threshold values is called *hysteresis band*.

 <img src="assets/hysteresis-trigger.png" title="Hysteresis" width="650" />